joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/11/us/immigration-raid-mask-ban-california.html

 **'I was crushed': John Kelly on losing dream job with Blues — and new opportunity in L.A.**\
-`Kelly was shocked to lose his job with the Blues, but now he's looking forward to a new role with the Kings.`\
+`Kelly was shocked to lose his broadcasting job after 21 seasons with the Blues, but now he's looking forward to a new role with the Kings.`\
 https://nytimes.com/athletic/6620737/2025/09/11/john-kelly-kings-blues/

 **Canadiens rookie camp notebook: Ivan Demidov snapshots and Filip Mešár the tough guy**\